lcurrier/lcurrier.github.io/cv/index.md

 ## Sylvia Klosin

 ## Education
+**The Stanford Graduate School of Business**     **Stanford, CA** *September 2016 -- present*

+*Research Fellows Program*

+Achieved perfect marks in advanced graduate coursework in econometrics with Guido Imbens, labor economics with Nick Bloom, and microeconomics with Takuo Sugaya

+## Education
 **The University of Chicago**     **Chicago, IL** *September 2013 -- June 2017*

 *Bachelor of Arts with Honors in Economics, June 2017*